The wind farm has been operational since 2005 and consists of 30 Vestas 3MW wind turbines, with a combined capacity of 90MW.

 Four export cables are installed and come ashore near Hampton Pier, Herne Bay, leading to the Red House Farm substation along the new Thanet Way.

-The turbines at Kentish Flats can produce an annual output of 280,000,000 kWh, which is equivalent to the total annual electricity needs of up to 62,000 UK households*.
+In 2014 the turbines at Kentish Flats produced almost 250,000,000 kWh, which is equivalent to the total annual electricity needs of just under 60,000 UK households*.

 The site is accessed from the local maintenance port at Whitstable, 30 minutes by boat.